MartijnBrouwer/Combined-Thesis-Results/README.md

-# Application of Physics-informed Neural Networks on ODE systems
+# Application of Physics-informed Neural Networks on (chaotic) nonlinear ODE systems